pillar-banner-arrow

 Ownership, Organization, and Technology Overview

-Finally, it’s key for software companies to provide an overview of their ownership and organization when creating a CIM.
+Finally, it’s critical that software companies provide an overview of their ownership and organization when creating a CIM.

 An overview of the organization should include the following: